Understanding Navigation Collections

 Note: This accommodation is not required for a non-optimized rendering of the navigation collection.

-If the link target is a fluid component that opens the component search page (that is, the search type is not set to None), specify either the Replace Window option or the Open in a new window option.
-Alternatively, create a translator component to handle search initialization.
-See Creating a Translator Component to Handle Search Initialization for more information.
+If the link target is a fluid component that opens the component search page (that is, the search type is not set to None), specify either the Replace Window option or the Open in a new window option for this link.

-If the link target is a fluid wrapper component—that is, a master/detail component, a fluid activity guide, or another fluid navigation collection—specify either the Replace Window option or the Open in a new window option.
+If the link target is a fluid wrapper component—that is, a master/detail component, a fluid activity guide, or another fluid navigation collection—specify either the Replace Window option or the Open in a new window option for this link.

 Important!
 A fluid wrapper component can never be displayed inside another fluid wrapper component.